 Yet again, researchers found another remote code execution vulnerability in Drupal, named Drupalgeddon3.
 The new CVE-2018-7602, classified as highly critical, has been patched by the Drupal Security Team.
 The difference, in this case, is that a proof-of-concept, also known as a working exploit, was released the day after the official security patch.

-The issue I highlighted in the last post was the difficulty of applying patches in a timely manner and managing your own infrastructure.
+The issue highlighted were the difficulty of applying patches in a timely manner and managing your own infrastructure.
 However, this is the understatement of the year.

 Everyone who runs an open-source CMS knows about the biggest management nightmare of all: plugins, extensions and themes.